KLGB76/KLGB76-s-Balatro-Joker-Pack/README.md

 Known Bug(s):
 - All cards randomized by Metronome get debuffed by The Pillar
 - The sound of cards being destroyed by Clown Car plays twice
+- Game crashes when using the abilities of both Clown Car (without Driver License) and Medusa's Glare

 Changelog(s):
 - v1.0.1: Added getting_sliced check for Forbidden Summoning and Chicken